resource-watch/slate/source/includes/api/_graph.md

 }
 ```

-This endpoint lets API users discover concepts which have relationships in common with the list of concepts provided.
+This endpoint lets API users discover concepts that have relationships in common with the list of concepts provided.
 You can use the GET version of the endpoint, providing the list of concepts as a comma-separated string query string parameter.
 Alternatively, you can use the POST version and provide the list of concepts in the `concepts` index of the POST request body.

 If successful, the response will have status 200 OK, containing a list of elements in the `data` index, each containing the information about one graph concept.
 Check out the [Graph concept reference](#graph-concept-reference) for details on each of the fields of the returned response.